fraunhoferfokus/node-hbbtv/Readme.md

 2. start `hbbtv` module in `cs` mode: `hbbtv -m cs -p 8090`
    > It is possible to start `hbbtv` in `terminal` and `cs` mode on different ports on the same device.
    > For better understanding, it is recommended to use two different devices one for `terminal` and one for `cs`. both devices must be
-   > in the same network in order to discover and communicate with each others using DIAL and WS.
+   > in the same network in order to discover and communicate with each others using DIAL and WebSocket.

-3. open CS Web App `http://fraunhoferfokus.github.io/node-hbbtv/www/cs-app.html#port=8090` in a browser on the same device from previous step where `hbbtv` is started in `cs` mode.
+3. open CS Web App `http://fraunhoferfokus.github.io/node-hbbtv/www/cs-app.html#port=8090` in a browser on the same device from previous step where `hbbtv` is started in `cs` mode (the port must be the same as in previous step).
-4. follow the instructions in the CS App opened in the browser in previous step: You will be able to discover the HbbTV Terminal started in first step, launch an HbbTV App on it and open a WS communication channel to the remote App2App Endpoint of the .
+4. follow the instructions in the CS App opened in the browser in previous step: You will be able to discover the HbbTV Terminal started in first step, launch an HbbTV App on it and open a WebSocket communication channel to the remote App2App Endpoint of the discovered terminal.
-5. After the HbbTV App is launched on the Terminal, it will be able to discover CSLaunchers, launch CS Web Apps and create WS communication channels to the local App2App Endpoint
+5. After the HbbTV App is launched on the terminal, it will be able to discover CSLaunchers, launch CS Web Apps and create WebSocket communication channels to the local App2App Endpoint.

 Develop HbbTV App
 -----------------